Australia’s borders will reopen on April 12

 “New Zealand will welcome us with open arms,” says the Prime Minister.

 It implies that the borders will be open to coincide with the Australian school vacations and the start of the skiing season.

 Visitors from nations that do not need a visa to enter New Zealand will be able to do so as of May 1.

 Tourists will not be required to segregate immediately upon arrival.

 Australians account for 40 percent of all visitors to New Zealand’s tourism attractions.

 In her remarks, she expressed pride in the fact that New Zealand, as a nation, is capable of providing a safe haven for visitors to come back to.

-Tourists will be required to pass a COVID-19 test before to their arrival, as well as either a supervised RAT or a PCR test upon their arrival.
+Tourists will be required to pass a COVID-19 test before to their arrival, which will be either a supervised RAT or a PCR test, depending on their nationality.